Complex CNN CSI Enhancer for Integrated Sensing and Communications: ISAC Complex CNN CSI Enhancer

-CNN 1 is used to pre-process the input by extracting the superimposed main features of the initial CSI estimates.
-The output of CNN 1 is expressed as
+where ${\Theta _{{\rm{Res}}}}$ is the parameter set of the shortcut path.
+CNN 1 is used to pre-process the input by extracting the superimposed main features of the initial CSI estimates, and the output of CNN 1 is expressed as

 where ${\Theta _1}$ and $\Theta _1^{'}$ are the weights parameters of CNN 1 and its shortcut, respectively.
-Moreover, ${\bf{\bar H}}_m^{LS}$ is the normalization of the initial CSI estimate, ${\bf{\hat H}}_m^{LS}$, and the normalization method will be presented in the next subsection.
+Moreover, ${\bf{\bar H}}_m^{\rm LS}$ is the normalization of the initial CSI estimate, ${\bf{\hat H}}_m^{\rm LS}$, and the normalization method will be presented in the next subsection.

-The ISAC transform module is to transform the feature map output of CNN 1 into the sparse angle-delay domain so that CNN 2 can learn the sparse feature on the transformed domain.
+The ISAC transform module transforms the feature map output of CNN 1 into the sparse angle-delay domain so that CNN 2 can learn the sparse feature of CSIs on the transformed domain.
 Finally, the inverse ISAC transform module restores the CSI estimates to their original domain.
 The output of CNN 2 after the inverse ISAC transform is expressed as